robertbasic/robertbasic.com-hugo/content/blog/helping-out-with-zend-framework-2.md

 title = "Helping out with Zend Framework 2" slug = "helping-out-with-zend-framework-2"
-description = "A few ways you can help out with the development of Zend Framework 2!" tags = ["contribute", "contributing", "help", "zend framework", "zend framework 2"] categories = ["Development", "Programming"]
+description = "A few ways you can help out with the development of Zend Framework 2!" tags = ["contribute", "contributing", "help", "zend framework", "zend framework 2", "zf"] categories = ["Development", "Programming"]
 2011 = ["07"]
 +++